Opentrons/buildroot/README.md

 You can control the release type with the ``OT2_BUILD_TYPE`` environment variable.
 If you set this to ``release``, the system will try and sign the output using a private key in the ``SIGNING_KEY`` environment variable.

+## Adding Commits

+As a fork of the buildroot project, commits and their messages should stick to the conventions outlined in the buildroot manual.
+Changes to the build configuration should be documented in a commit message in the form of "config/ot2_defconfig: select lib-foo".
+Changes to available build packages should receive a commit message in the form of "package-name: (new,remove,update, etc.) package".

+Submitted pull requests should be made up of commits with messages that are suitable to be placed directly onto the head of `opentrons-develop`.
+Unlike the opentrons monorepo, we merge pull requests into this repository with a rebase merge instead of a squash merge.
+This means all commits will appear in the master branch once the PR is reviewed and accepted.

 ## Outputs

 The outputs of the build are